Fard of Ghusl

 Intention

 While the intention is not a fard, it is an emphasised sunnah.
-It involves a firm resolve to perform ghusl to seek closeness to Allah by fulfilling His command.
+It involves a firm internal intention to perform ghusl to seek closeness to Allah by fulfilling His command.

 Complete Wudu